apita1423/libraryadventure-pp3/README.md

 Instructions on how to deploy on [Heroku](https://www.heroku.com):

 1. Login to Heroku.
-2. Once set up a multifactor authentication needs to be approved.
+2. Once set up, a multifactor authentication needs to be approved.
 3. On your Dashboard, click on the Create new app button.
 4. Now enter a name in the App name.
 Each name is unique.
 Once enter, a green checkmark should appear if its valid.
 5. Choose a region: United States or Europe (depending on location).
 Then click on the Create app button.
-6. After clicking on the Create app button, the updated Dashboard has a few tabs listed.
+6. After clicking on the Create app button, the updated Dashboard has tabs listed.
 Two tabs that needs to be updated is Deploy and Settings.
 7. Settings will be first.
-8. Under Settings, chose Congif Vars first.
+8. Under Settings, choose Congif Vars first.
 Enter PORT into the key section and 8000 into the value section.
 9. Under Settings, click on Add buildpack.
-Click on Python --> Saves Changes then click on nodejs --> Save Changes.
-They have to be in that order Python then nodejs.
+Click on Python --> Saves Changes, then click on nodejs --> Save Changes.
+They have to be in this order Python then nodejs.
 10. Now head to the Deploy tab.
 11. Select in the Deplyment method: Github.
 Confirm to connect to Github.
 12. Search for the repository to connect to.
 [Github Repository - apita1423](https://github.com/apita1423/libraryadventure-pp3).